lars-sh/parent/README.md

 `eclipse.compiler.nonnullbydefault.secondary` is meant to be used by child POMs to configure secondary @NonNullByDefault annotations that Eclipse should handle.
 Multiple values must be separated by comma.
 Default value: *empty*

 `eclipse.compiler.nullable.secondary` is meant to be used by child POMs to configure secondary @Nullable annotations that Eclipse should handle.
 Multiple values must be separated by comma.
 Default value: `edu.umd.cs.findbugs.annotations.CheckForNull`

-`eclipse.compiler.javadoc` is meant to be used by child POMs to configure if Eclipse should validate JavaDoc comments.
-Values can be `enabled` or `disabled`.
-Default value: `enabled`

 `jar.manifest.mainClass` is meant to be used by child POMs to configure a default main class, e.g. "de.larssh.Main".
 Default value: *empty*